Computer Science

 Credits: 4

 An introduction to various disciplines that contribute to what is commonly known as Data Science.
-Students will learn how to gather, analyze, classify data utilizing various techniques.
+Students will learn how to gather, analyze, and classify data utilizing various techniques.
 Study of tools and programming techniques to analyze data.
 Characteristics of big data and the emerging software stack for working with massive datasets, including Hadoop and MapReduce.

 Prerequisite(s): CS 416 with a minimum grade of C- or CS 417 with a minimum grade of C-.